jake-knerr/jakes-dictionary/README.md

 Event Table -> Message Queue -> Event Loop -> Call Stack

+### Event Loop Utilization (ELU)

+a metric that measures how much time a code runtime spends actively processing.

 #### Event Sourcing

 a pattern that stores state as a series of atomic events.